 Righteous judgment is a part of accountability.
 It assists in the sanctification (spiritual growth) of individual Christians, removes evildoers from the Church, and edifies the body of Christ as a whole, thereby bringing glory to God and shining the light of Jesus Christ in the world.

 Many people claim that they don’t judge, but that’s not true.
 Everybody judges, because judging is natural.
 It is something that we are supposed to do because God gave us a moral conscience so that we would know the difference between right and wrong and be able to make moral judgments.
 We judge the moral character of friends, relatives, coworkers, and people that we have not met.
 We judge the behaviour of criminals, politicians, religious figures, athletes, and entertainers.
 Judging is mainly associated with saying that someone or something is bad.
 But we are also judging when we say that someone or something is good.
 In both cases, an evaluation is made and an opinion is given.

 So, whether we are deeming someone or something good or bad, we are making a judgment.
 The important thing is that our judgments are based upon the word of God and the Spirit of God.

 More Scriptures About Judging

-In Leviticus 19:15 the LORD said: “You shall do no injustice in judgment; you shall not be partial to the poor nor defer to the great, but you are to judge your neighbor fairly.
-You shall not go about as a slanderer among your people, and you are not to act against the life of your neighbor; I am the Lord.”
+In Leviticus 19:15 the LORD said: “You shall do no injustice in judgment; you shall not be partial to the poor nor defer to the great, but you are to judge your neighbour fairly.
+You shall not go about as a slanderer among your people, and you are not to act against the life of your neighbour; I am the Lord.”